 The first step was to measure the resistance that the LDR creates when the laser light is present, to do that I turned the pin 12 to HIGH on the Arduino and then measured the resistance on the LDR with the multimeter:

-And the measure was roughly 200 ohms, when the laser wasn’t pointing to the LDR (even with the day light) the resistance was around the 2k ohm.
+And the measure was roughly 200 ohms when the laser wasn’t pointing to the LDR (even with the daylight) the resistance was around the 2k ohm.
 Now we know that we have to build a circuit that is will use the interval of 0 ohms to 400 ohms (a good margin) as the threshold to activate/deactivate the GPIO pin of the Raspberry Pi.

 The challenge now was how to create a circuit that would set the GPIO pin of the Raspberry Pi according to a defined threshold.
-It turns out that with the help of Oli Graser (see more about the circuit here), I discovered that you can create a voltage sigmoid with a voltage divider circuit outputing to a general transistor, and this is really awesome, can you imagine something like a logistic regression built in hardware ?
+It turns out that with the help of Oli Graser (see more about the circuit here), I discovered that you can create a voltage sigmoid with a voltage divider circuit outputting to a general transistor, and this is really awesome, can you imagine something like a logistic regression built in hardware ?
 Absolutely interesting.

 Voltage divider and the “sigmoid” circuit